lauslim12-old/mern-stack-introduction/README.md

 # MERN Stack Architecture

-Repository for my tutorial on how to set up your first MERN Stack architecture.
-This repository is still under updating as of 20/09/2020.
+Repository for my tutorial on how to set up your first MERN Stack architecture, complete with modern JavaScript trends (MVC, async/await, and modular code).

-## TODO

-- Async/Await in the back-end.
-- Fix the routing.

 ## Architecture and Philosophies